kloudynetklassrooms/MCW-Building-a-resilient-IaaS-architecture/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 *Solution*

--   West Central US and West US 2 will be used due to their proximity to the Cheyenne and Seattle offices.
+-   Southeast Asia and Asia will be used due to their proximity to the Kuala Lumpur and Hongkong offices.
 Virtual Network Peering will be implemented for connectivity between the regions.
 -   The Routing and Remote Access Servers (RRAS), should be configured using Windows Server Clustering so there is high availability on the on-premises site as well.
 -   Address space and subnet design could use several combinations.
 Some example configurations:

-    **West Central US (10.0.0.0/16)**
+    **Southeast Asia (10.0.0.0/16)**

     -   Apps: 10.0.0.0/24
     -   Data: 10.0.1.0/24
     -   Identity: 10.0.2.0/24

-    **West US 2 (172.16.0.0/16)**
+    ** East Asia (172.16.0.0/16)**

     -   Apps: 172.16.0.0/24
     -   Data: 172.16.1.0/24